-Names of test product(s) Throughout this document, test product(s) will be referred to as [REDACTED] soft contact lenses or [REDACTED] contact lenses [REDACTED] Name of Comparator Product(s) CooperVision® Biofinity® soft contact lenses (Biofinity) Adverse Device Effect (ADE) Adverse event related to the use of an investigational medical device (investigational product) or control product.
-Note: This definition includes adverse events resulting from insufficient or inadequate instructions for use, deployment, implantation, installation, or operation; any malfunction; and use error or intentional misuse of the investigational medical device (investigational product) or control product.
-Adverse Event (AE) Untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users or other persons, whether or not related to the investigational medical device (investigational product).
+Names of test product(s) Throughout this document, test product(s) will be referred to as PRECISION1 (or PRECISION1 soft contact lenses) Name of Comparator Product(s) Throughout this document, test product(s) will be referred to as Biotrue (or Biotrue® ONEday soft contact lenses) Adverse Device Effect (ADE) Adverse event related to the use of an investigational medical device (investigational product) or comparator product.
+Note: This definition includes adverse events resulting from insufficient or inadequate instructions for use, deployment, implantation, installation, or operation; any malfunction; and use error or intentional misuse.
+Adverse Event (AE) Untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users or other persons, whether or not related to the investigational medical device (investigational product) or comparator and whether anticipated or unanticipated.
 Note: This definition includes events related to the investigational medical device, comparator, or the procedures involved.
-For users or other persons, this definition is restricted to events related to the use of investigational medical devices (investigational product) or control product.
+For users or other persons, this definition is restricted to events related to the use of investigational medical devices or comparator product.
 Requirements for reporting Adverse Events in the study can be found in Section 11.
-Anticipated Serious Adverse Device Effect (ASADE) An effect which by its nature, incidence, severity, or outcome has been identified in the risk assessment.